Murphydbuffalo/hyp/README.md

 invoked with the `#id` of the experiment once it has run to completion.

 ## Testing
-There are RSpec unit tests in the `spec` directory and and a dummy Rails application under `spec/dummy` you can boot up to play around with Hyp in the browser.
+There are RSpec unit tests for code that doesn't depend on Rails in the `spec` directory as well as a dummy Rails application under `spec/dummy`.

+There are specs for Rails-dependent classes in `spec/dummy/spec`, and you can also boot up the dummy application to play around with Hyp in the browser.
 To run the dummy app you need to:
 1. `Run a postgres server`
 2. `createdb dummy_development`
 3. `cd spec/dummy`